BPS Lie algebras, perverse filtrations and shuffle algebras: Introduction

 \begin{corollary} Subject to Conjecture \ref{conj:wheel}, $\Psi$ induces an isomorphism between

 and the set of polynomials $E$ which simulatenously satisfy the degree bounds \eqref{eqn:intro degree bound} and the wheel conditions \eqref{eqn:wheel general}.

 \end{corollary}

 Let $\mathfrak{g}^T_{\Pi_Q}$ be the preprojective BPS Lie algebra defined in \cite{davison2022bps}.
-It enjoys many interesting properties, such as the fact that its size is given by Kac polynomials (\cite{Mozgovoy}, \cite{davisonkac}), it is isomorphic by \cite{botta2023okounkovs} to the positive half of the Maulik-Okounkov Lie algebra (\cite{moyangian}), and it is known by \cite{DHS} to match the generalized Kac-Moody Lie algebra generated by the intersection cohomology of the good moduli space.
+It enjoys many interesting properties, such as the fact that its size is given by Kac polynomials (\cite{Mozgovoy}, \cite{davisonkac}), it is isomorphic by \cite{botta2023okounkovs} to the positive half of the Maulik-Okounkov Lie algebra (\cite{moyangian}), and it is known by \cite{DHS} to match the generalized Kac-Moody Lie algebra generated by the intersection cohomology of the good moduli space of representations of the preprojective algebra.
 As

 Corollary \ref{cor:intro} gives a precise description of $\mathfrak{g}^{T}_{\Pi_Q,\mathrm{loc}}$ in terms of wheel and limit conditions, and is such a step toward the full understanding of $\mathfrak{g}^T_{\Pi_Q}$.